 The recommended way to install KDevelop 5 is using kdesrc-build.
 You can find more information on how to set it up here: https://community.kde.org/Guidelines_and_HOWTOs/Build_from_source

 Once done, building KDevelop is as simple as running

 Note: if you generated the kdesrc-buildrc file using kdesrc-build-setup, this will have set the option "include-dependencies" to "true".
 As a result also all dependencies developed in the KDE community will be fetched, compiled and installed.
 If you do not want that, edit the kdesrc-buildrc file and change the option value to "false".
 Those dependencies developed in the KDE community include e.g. the complete KDE Frameworks.
-The initial compile step will thus take a bit of time, but subsequent updates using the same command above are usually much faster.
-Note also that the KF5 Frameworks tend to depend on newer versions of dependencies like Qt5 than KDevelop itself does.
+The initial compile step will thus take quite some time and storage space, but subsequent updates using the same command above are usually much faster.
+Be aware that the KDE Frameworks tend to depend on newer versions of dependencies like Qt5 than KDevelop itself does.
 So best only include the build of all KDE dependencies yourself if you really need to.
 KDevelop itself tries to be buildable on the latest LTS versions of the major Linux distributions.